Red-Hat-Developer-Games/eda-challenge/README.md

 To complete this challenge, you need:

-- an IDE (your prefer one), you have a Code Ready Workspace available if you want.
+- an IDE (your prefer one), you will have a CodeReady Workspace available if you want.
 - JDK 11+ installed with JAVA_HOME configured appropriately
 - Apache Maven 3.8.1+
 - (Optional) OpenShift CLI (`oc` command) could be usefull.
 - (Optional) Container runtime (docker or podman) to run locally containers.
+- (Optional, but powerfull) Container runtime, such as [Docker](https://www.docker.com/products/docker-desktop or [Podman](https://podman.io/), to run containers in your development environment

 ## Quarkus Application